Research note, March 2026

 Can Is Not May: Authority Models for Governable AI Agents

-Across 7,427 trials with 4 LLMs under ambient social pressure, prompt-only guardrails permitted unauthorized actions in 18.3% of cases (per-model range: 1%–40%).
-The authority model — deterministic interception before tool execution — permitted zero.
+Across 7,427 trials with 4 LLMs under ambient social pressure, prompt-only guardrails permitted unauthorized actions in 18.3% of sampled cases (per-model range: 1%-40%).
+The authority model used deterministic interception before tool execution and recorded no unauthorized actions in the benchmark configuration.

 Abstract

-AI agents act through tool-use frameworks, but no formal mechanism ensures they are authorized to act — only that they are capable.
-This paper introduces authority models: deterministic, external policy engines that evaluate every tool call against a seven-parameter May judgment before execution.
+AI agents act through tool-use frameworks that often prove capability while leaving authority implicit.
+This paper introduces authority models: deterministic, external policy engines that evaluate each governed tool call against a seven-parameter May judgment before execution.

-The paper formalizes capability-authority independence — the principle that whether an agent can perform an action provides no information about whether it may.
-All four cells of the Can x May product are realizable, and any system conflating these layers admits privilege escalation by capability acquisition.
+The paper formalizes capability-authority independence: the principle that whether an agent can perform an action provides no information about whether it may.
+All four cells of the Can x May product are realizable, and any system conflating can with may admits privilege escalation by capability acquisition.

 Three formal properties are proven: Can/May Separation, Deny-Monotonicity, and Escalation Monotonicity.
 AuthorityBench evaluates five enforcement conditions across 54 scenarios, four LLMs, and 7,427 trials.
-Under ambient social pressure, prompt-only baselines permit unauthorized actions 18.3% of the time.
-The authority model permits zero — by construction, not by probability.
+Under ambient social pressure, prompt-only baselines permitted unauthorized actions in 18.3% of sampled trials.
+The authority model recorded zero observed violations in this benchmark: by architecture, not by model behavior.

 Key results